satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 relates to their contributions to scientific publishing, as collective authors and reviewers or as inter-related topics.
-As simple examples, one could add the number of quotations by two or more individuals in Figure 7 or the impact of two or more reviewers in Figure 8.
+As simple examples, one could add the number of quotations by two or more individuals in Figure 8 or the impact of two or more coders in Figure 9.
 This could be useful for determining, for example, when half of a pool of reviewers A agrees with a given statement in an article and the other half D disagrees with the statement, then a decision in favor of group A could be made if the aggregate metric evaluating A’s expertise on the statement’s topic is higher than that of B.